 Category I refers to continuing education that is preapproved by NCHEC.
 Of the 75 hours to be earned in a five-year period, at least 45 CECH must be earned by participating in Category I activities.
 You may choose to earn all of your CECH in Category I.

 Category I activities are offered by 'designated providers.'
-A 'designated provider' is an organization that has demonstrated its ability to meet specific NCHEC criteria for offering CHES and MCHES Responsibilities-related activities.
+A 'designated provider' is an organization that has demonstrated its ability to meet specific NCHEC criteria for offering CHES® and MCHES® Responsibilities-related activities.
 Designated providers report all activities directly to NCHEC on a quarterly basis.

 At the end of a Category I activity you will receive a certificate that includes a 'designated provider number' and an 'event number.'
 Keep this certificate as proof of your participation in the activity.
 There is no need to submit your certificate to NCHEC.
 Designated providers report credits to NCHEC on a quarterly basis so it may take a while to see it on your transcript.

 Category II (maximum of 30 hours)

 A Category II activity is not preapproved by NCHEC.
 They can include such activities as:

 Exception to the 45 Category I/30 Category II Rule:

 NCHEC does not charge any continuing education fees.
-Individual providers of continuing education may still require payment of administrative fees to defray their expenses in completing the provider application, filing the continuing education report and maintaining attendance records following an event.
+Individual providers of continuing education may still require payment of administrative fees to defray their expenses in completing the provider application, filing the continuing education report, and maintaining attendance records following an event.